 David Mellor, Classic FM

-Clarinettist JOSEPH SHINER regularly appears at venues and festivals around the United Kingdom and internationally.
-To date he is the recipient of numerous prizes including the Hattori Foundation Senior Award, the Making Music Philip and Dorothy Green Award for Young Concert Artists, the Worshipful Company of Musician’s Prince’s Prize and the Royal Academy of Music’s Buffet Crampon Clarinet Prize.
-A selected artist for Making Music and the City Music Foundation, he is currently Artist-in-Residence at Lancing College, and was featured as BBC Music Magazine's 'Rising Star' in August 2016.
+Clarinettist JOSEPH SHINER regularly appears at venues and festivals around the United Kingdom and internationally, with recent engagements at Wigmore Hall, the Barbican Centre, and the St Magnus International Festival.
+His awards include the Hattori Foundation Senior Award, the Philip and Dorothy Green Award (for Young Concert Artists), and the Worshipful Company of Musicians’ Prince’s Prize.
+A selected artist for Making Music and the City Music Foundation, he is currently Artist-in-Residence at Lancing College, and was featured as BBC Music Magazine's 'Rising Star’.

-Joseph's 2019/2020 season includes appearances at King's Place, Bridgewater Hall, Snape Maltings, and the Holywell Music Room, in collaboration with artists such as Michael Dussek, Elin Manahan Thomas and the Allegri Quartet, as well as a busy portfolio of activities with the Magnard Ensemble.
+Joseph's 2019/2020 season includes appearances at Kings Place, Bridgwater Hall, Snape Maltings, and the Holywell Music Room, in collaboration with artists including Michael Dussek, Elin Manahan Thomas, and the Allegri Quartet.

 Joseph’s initial study took place at Wells Cathedral School under the tutelage of Kevin Murphy and Timothy Orpen, during which time he was principal clarinet of the National Youth Orchestra as well as a BBC Young Musician Wind Category finalist.
 He subsequently read Music at Gonville and Caius College, Cambridge University, graduating with First Class honours and several awards and prizes, before moving on to study with Angela Malsbury, Mark van de Wiel and Chi-Yu Mo at the Royal Academy of Music, London, where he graduated with Distinction and the DipRAM.
 Subsequently he has undertaken private study with Patrick Messina, Christopher Richards and Andrew Marriner.